Turkey Gravy

 Overhead of turkey with turkey gravy on plate beside green beans and cranberry sauce.

-If you use any herbs when you roast your turkey, you can save some and add them to the last simmer of this gravy.
-It will add herby goodness to the gravy that will nicely accompany the herbed flavor of your roasted turkey.
+If you use herbs when you roast your turkey, you can save some and add them to the last simmer of this gravy.
+This will add herby goodness to the gravy, nicely accompanying the herbed flavor of your roasted turkey.

 Turkey gravy poured over turkey slices.